GFZ-Centre-for-Early-Warning/REM_RRVS/README.md

 5. copy the rrvstool folder that holds the flask application into the the venv directory

 B) Setup the database
+For production:
+1. Create and connect to a database called rem on the server (or adjust the name accordingly in the rrvs_config.py)
+2. run the templating script for a rem database from within the database (https://github.com/GFZ-Centre-for-Early-Warning/REM_DBschema)
+3. run the extend_rem_db.sql script to extend the schema for the rrvs functionality
+4. populate the database with image and survey information (metadata.sql files as created with the PERManEnt makalu.gfz-potsdam.de:/media/EWC/git/permanent.git)
+5. populate the database with assets (building footprints) by using fp2rem_db.py
+6. create users and tasks in the users schema of the database

+For demo:
 1. Create a new database 'rrvstool_db' in PostgreSQL >9.1
    and run rrvstool_db.sql
 2. Populate the database tables (you can use the rrvstool_testdata.sql script to add some testdata)